 Treatment for Erectile Dysfunction

 A vacuum device pulls blood into the penis.
-A band will then be placed around the penis to keep the erection.
+A band placed around the penis helps to keep the erection.
 A vacuum device may include:

 - Plastic cylinder for the penis